 Smaller gatherings have taken place at a variety of intimate settings and public locations that have included the Sky Bridge at the Pike Place Market, Seattle Arboretum, While riding The Great Wheel, Volunteer Park Conservatory, Center for Wooden Boats, Sole Repair Shop, Tower Club, Ballard Locks, Edgewater Hotel, Discovery Park, The Parson’s Rose Garden, Gas Works Park, West Seattle’s Water Taxi Dock, Carillon Point, Alki Beach as well as on the beaches of Lake Washington, Golden Gardens and Bainbridge Island.
 Some of my favorite wedding ceremonies have taken place on condo rooftops, living rooms and in the backyards of neighborhood homes.

-Q: Are you available to perform weddings in other states or countries?
+Q: Is Frank available to perform weddings in other states or countries?

-A: Because of my endorsement with The Humanist Society as a Humanist Celebrant.
-I can perform weddings in all of the United States.
-In other countries, I can perform your "Formal Wedding Ceremony" for family and friends, but it would not be legally-binding in your country.
+A: Because of his endorsement with The Humanist Society as a Humanist Celebrant.
+Frank may perform weddings in all of the United States.
+In other countries, he can perform your "Formal Wedding Ceremony" for family and friends, but it may not be legally-binding in that country.